pookiemaker/shorts/README.md

 * ***Short Exempt Volume*** Exchanges are also required to report this special case of shorts.

 These values are reported by FINRA daily, and can be downloaded by anyone.
 I use a simply python script to download the data for every Exchange that I know of, and the consolidated short report as as well.
 See [download short volume](python/downloadFINRAdata.py)

+The goal of this project is to calculate the shorting behavior of the market for any ticker.
+We use ***GME : Gamestop*** as the main example.